 About the Author

-Gretchen Salisbury joined ACA Compliance Group in 2014.
-As a Principal Consultant with the ACA Performance Services division of ACA, Gretchen provides GIPS compliance consulting and verification services, as well as conducts performance certifications for investment advisers.
+Gretchen Salisbury joined ACA in 2014.
+As a Principal Consultant with the performance services practice of ACA, Gretchen provides GIPS compliance consulting and verification services, as well as conducts performance certifications for investment advisers.

 Prior to ACA, Gretchen worked at Guggenheim Partners Investment Management.
 During her tenure at Guggenheim, she held positions in multiple departments, including Marketing and Operations, that culminated in her role as vice president and manager of the New York data integrity team.